3 releases (breaking)

 Build turn-based games with async Rust

-This crate offers a simple way to create complex turn-based games.
-Instead of modeling the game as a monolithic state machine with transitions, why not write a Coroutine instead?
+This crate offers a simple way to model turn-based games.
+Instead of writing a monolithic state machine, why not a Coroutine instead?

-posturn allows you to model your turn-based game logic as an async function that emits events.
-When an event is emitted, the turn-based game enters into a wait-for-input state using await, pausing the game and returning control to the UI layer.
-While paused, the UI can handle the event and re-render itself however it wishes.
-Once the player is ready to continue, the UI resumes the turn-based game, supplying any player input necessary to take the next turn.
+posturn allows you to write your turn-based game logic as an async function that emits events back to calling code.
+When an event is emitted, the game enters a wait-for-input state using await, pausing and returning control to the UI layer.
+The UI can handle the event and re-render itself however it wishes.
+When ready to continue, the UI resumes the game.
+This calls back into the coroutine, providing all player input necessary to take the next turn.

-This approach has the advantage of keeping all UI logic separate from turn-based game code.
-Theoretically, a game written in this way could be used with any frontend capable of processing the events emitted by the game.
+This approach has the advantage of maintaining a clean separation between turn-based game logic and the UI layer.
+A game written in this manner can be used with any frontend capable of processing events emitted by the game.
+This makes it possible to write, for instance, two game clients in entirely different game engines with no changes to the underlying game logic.

-For a simple example, see the simple RoShamBo game included with this library.
+For a very simple example, see RoShamBo in the tests module.

 📃 Usage